techidaily/site-windows11/source/_posts/top-5-windows-cars-keyboard-magic-boosts-speed.md

 **Download** :[GT Auto Clicker](https://apps.microsoft.com/store/detail/gt-auto-clicker-free-auto-click/9NDJQ0J8KSDZ?hl=en-us&gl=us) (Free)

- If you need more advanced mouse-click automation tools, explore[PTFB Pro](https://www.ptfbpro.com/download.shtml) .
+ If you need more advanced mouse-click automation tools, explore [PTFB Pro](https://www.ptfbpro.com/download.shtml) .
 You can use it as an auto clicker, macro reader, and system app monitor.
-Then there is[Murgeee Auto Clicker](https://www.murgee.com/auto-clicker/) to configure and automate the left, right, and middle mouse buttons with a keyboard shortcut.
-You can also[use the built-in Windows Task Scheduler to run programs automatically](https://www.makeuseof.com/tag/how-to-automate-windows-programs-on-a-schedule/) .
+Then there is [Murgeee Auto Clicker](https://www.murgee.com/auto-clicker/) to configure and automate the left, right, and middle mouse buttons with a keyboard shortcut.
+You can also [use the built-in Windows Task Scheduler to run programs automatically](https://www.makeuseof.com/tag/how-to-automate-windows-programs-on-a-schedule/) .
 Although, it is more of a program and task automation utility and not an auto-clicker.

  There are plenty of other auto-clicker apps available for Windows that we did not consider in this list.
 While some are dated, others ran into security issues with our antivirus.
 Some of these apps can be too complicated for an average user and involve a steep learning curve.

- And if you're looking for something a little more advanced, check out[how to automate routine tasks with Microsoft Power Automate](https://www.makeuseof.com/how-to-automate-routine-tasks-using-microsoft-power-automate/) .
+ And if you're looking for something a little more advanced, check out [how to automate routine tasks with Microsoft Power Automate](https://www.makeuseof.com/how-to-automate-routine-tasks-using-microsoft-power-automate/) .

 ## The Best Auto Clicker Apps to Automate Mouse Actions on Windows